paradigmventures/mycal-server/README.md

 ]

-# NOTE: this loosens cookie transport security, so that cookie data can be sent over http (which dev server runs)
+# NOTE: this loosens cookie transport security, so that cookie data can be sent over http (which the dev server runs),
+        values of True (which are set in settings.py) require cookies to be sent over https

 CSRF_COOKIE_SECURE = False
 SESSION_COOKIE_SECURE = False

 # NOTE: 'IsAuthenticatedOrReadOnly' loosens the data access permissions,
-#       so that mysql-client running on localhost:5173 can do GETs and populate calendar without user auth
+#       so that mycal-client running on localhost:5173 can do GETs and populate calendar without user auth
 #       (POSTs, PUTs, and DELETEs still require user auth, which is available when served from 'my-cal.local')

 REST_FRAMEWORK = {